Last Updated: 5/23/22 | May 23rd, 2022

-But then you realize the only reason you are alone is because of fear.
+I began to realize the only reason I was alone was because of fear.

-But that fear was keeping me back from living the dreams I had in my head.
-If I wanted to make them happen, I was going to have to MAKE them happen.
+But that fear was keeping me from living the dreams I had in my head.
+If I wanted those dreams to happen, I was going to have to make them happen.

-A lot of people wonder if traveling alone means they will always be alone?
+A lot of people wonder if traveling alone means they will always be alone.
 How will they make friends?
-Is it easy?
+Is it hard?

 There are a lot of people traveling solo.